SmartBeansGoe/smartbeans-backend/README.md

     - Select the nightly toolchain
         - either globally... (`rustup default nightly`)
         - ...or locally in the project folder (`rustup override set nightly`)
-- SQLite 3 (you possibly also need some libsqlite3-dev package)
+- MySQL/MariaDB (on Ubuntu 'mysql-server'/'mariadb-server')
 - OpenSSL
     - If you run into problems, try to install `pkg-config` and `libssl-dev` (Ubuntu) and set the environment variable`OPENSSL_DIR`.
 If you are lucky, this solves your problem.

 ## Installation and Execution

 - Clone this repository.
 - `.env-default` provides default values for configuration variables.
 If you want to change them, you can just copy the file to `.env`.
 Variables set in `.env` will override the values from `.env-default`.
+You should at least change the databse credentials.
 - Execute `cargo run` or `cargo run --release` (for production).
     - Alternative option: Use a systemd-service (see below).
 - The server runs on localhost:4224 (dev) or 0.0.0.0:4224 (production).